MichaelGrafnetter/EntraAuthPolicyHound/README.md

 to determine who can register TAPs and Passkeys for whom, similarly to the [AZResetPassword] edge, especially for the [Authentication Administrator] role delegated at the administrative unit level.
 This capability is not available in the current version of BloodHound.

-### Processing Speed

-Determining application permissions is a slow process, requiring a Graph API call for each service principal.
-A progress bar is therefore displayed.
-When the script is executed in PowerShell 7, the API requests are parallelized, which improves the throughput.

-> [!Note]
-> Suggestions leading to further performance improvements are welcome.

 [UserAuthenticationMethod.ReadWrite.All]: https://learn.microsoft.com/en-us/graph/permissions-reference#userauthenticationmethodreadwriteall
 [UserAuthMethod-Passkey.ReadWrite.All]: https://learn.microsoft.com/en-us/graph/permissions-reference#userauthmethod-passkeyreadwriteall